AlexLav98/JDA-Wiki/docs/usage/gatewayintents.md

     Bots that are on less than 100 Guilds won't require whitelisting.
 	Bots which are on more than 100 Guilds and aren't whitelisted, only have access to 100 Guilds.

 	**Those privileged intents are currently available for all Bots without requirement of whitelisting.
-This may change in the future**
+This may change in the future (Date: 01.
+Apr 2020)**

 Discord has two Gateway Intents which are "privileged", meaning they require Discord to whitelist you, to access them.
 Those intents are [GUILD_MEMBERS] (Receive information about members) and [GUILD_PRESENCES] (Receive information about precense updates).